oppia/oppia-web-developer-docs/Troubleshooting.md

 FileNotFoundError: [Errno 2] No such file or directory: '/home/pratiksolanki/opensource/oppia/../cloud_datastore_emulator_cache/WEB-INF/appengine-generated/datastore-indexes-auto.xml'
 ```

 The error code 137 indicates that the Angular compiler ran out of memory.
-This happens because by default, WSL2 only gives the host operating system (Ubuntu in our case) 50% of the machine's RAM.
-If you have 8 GB RAM, for example, this means Ubuntu only gets 4 GB, which is not enough to run Oppia.
+This happens because WSL2 only gives the host operating system (Ubuntu, in our case) 50% of the machine's RAM by default.
+If you have 8 GB RAM, for example, this means Ubuntu only gets 4 GB, which is insufficient to run Oppia.
 To fix this, you need to follow [Microsoft's instructions](https://learn.microsoft.com/en-us/windows/wsl/wsl-config) to increase the amount of RAM given to the host operating system.

 ## If the above doesn't work